ellenbs/NLP_AF/README.md

 ---

 ## Research on Previous Work

 Sentiment analysis has been extensively studied as a key task in Natural Language Processing (NLP).
 This project builds on prior work by leveraging transformer-based architectures for tweet-specific sentiment classification.
 Below, we summarize relevant research:

 1. TweetEval Benchmark

     The TweetEval benchmark, introduced by Barbieri et al. [1], provides a unified framework for evaluating tweet classification tasks, including sentiment analysis.
 The authors highlight challenges in handling noisy and informal tweet data and propose Macro-Averaged Recall as a robust metric for imbalanced datasets.
 Their work demonstrates the effectiveness of RoBERTa-Twitter, a variant of RoBERTa fine-tuned on Twitter-specific data, achieving a Macro-Averaged Recall of 72.9.

 2. Transformer Models for Sentiment Analysis

     Liu et al. [2] introduced RoBERTa, an optimized variant of BERT, which outperforms previous transformer architectures on several NLP benchmarks.
 Its robust pretraining strategies make it a suitable candidate for fine-tuning on specialized tasks such as sentiment analysis.

 3. Challenges in Sentiment Analysis on Tweets

     Research by Zhang et al. [3] focuses on the challenges of tweet sentiment analysis, including handling:

     Abbreviations and emojis.
     Domain-specific terminology.
     Imbalanced data distributions.
     Their findings suggest that fine-tuning large pre-trained models with data augmentation or domain-specific pretraining can significantly improve performance.

 4. Comparison with Traditional Approaches

     Traditional methods for sentiment analysis relied on feature engineering and classical machine learning algorithms (e.g., Logistic Regression, SVM).
 However, studies like Socher et al. [4] show that neural network-based methods, especially transformers, outperform classical approaches by capturing semantic nuances.

-Inspiration for This Project
+### Inspiration for This Project
-The current project adapts insights from these works:

 Leveraging RoBERTa as a baseline transformer model due to its strong performance across diverse NLP tasks [2].
 Using the TweetEval dataset and its evaluation metrics [1] to standardize performance comparison.